ToviTu/tovitu.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am an undergraduate student in Data Science at Washington University in St. Louis.
-I work on applied Machine Learning and Natural Language Processing.
-I am afflicated with the [WashU NLP Group](https://nlp.wustl.edu/) in the CSE department and the [Hengen Lab](https://hengenlab.org/) in the Biology department.
+Hello, I am an undergraduate student in Data Science at Washington University in St. Louis, with a focus on applied Machine Learning and Natural Language Processing.
+I am affliated with the [WashU NLP Group](https://nlp.wustl.edu/) in the CSE department and the [Hengen Lab](https://hengenlab.org/) in the Biology department.

-My research interest broadly lies in the interdisciplinary field of CV and NLP, especially in the vision-language models.
-I woant to build multimodal systems that enjoys the nice generalization and interpretibility property of natural language and are capable of processing diverse channels of inputs.
-I am also interested in solving unique questions in specific domains, adapting popular models to take advantage of new assumptions.
+My research interests broadly lie at the intersection of CV and NLP, especially in the development of vision-language models.
+I am passionate about building multimodal systems that leverage the strong generalization and interpretability properties of natural language while being capable of processing diverse types of inputs.
+Additionally, I am interested in solving unique questions in specific domains, adapting popular models to exploit new assumptions.

 Email: <jianhong.t@wustl.edu> / <tovitusaikou@gmail.com> / <tovitusaikou@163.com>